ARM-software/armnn/ContributorGuide.md

 # Contributor Guide

-The ArmNN project is open for external contributors and welcomes contributions.
-ArmNN is licensed under the [MIT license](https://spdx.org/licenses/MIT.html) and all accepted contributions must have the same license.
+The Arm NN project is open for external contributors and welcomes contributions.
+Arm NN is licensed under the [MIT license](https://spdx.org/licenses/MIT.html) and all accepted contributions must have the same license.
+For more details on contributing to Arm NN see the [Contributing page](https://mlplatform.org/contributing/) on the [MLPlatform.org](https://mlplatform.org/) website.

 ## Developer Certificate of Origin (DCO)

-Before the ArmNN project accepts your contribution, you need to certify its origin and give us your permission.
+Before the Arm NN project accepts your contribution, you need to certify its origin and give us your permission.
 To manage this process we use Developer Certificate of Origin (DCO) V1.1 (https://developercertificate.org/).

 To indicate that you agree to the the terms of the DCO, you "sign off" your contribution by adding a line with your name and e-mail address to every git commit message: